in-the-keyhole/khs-convo-chat-component/README.md

 A reusable React Chat UI Component for textual communication between endpoints, for use with `npm`-based projects.

-This component abstracts away its data transport middleware and, in the absence of a consumer-provided implementations, emulates its own asynchronous reply.
+This component abstracts away its data transport middleware and, in the absence of a consumer-provided implementation, emulates its own asynchronous reply.

 ![](chat-bot-image.png)